nadine marfurt V5XWBdjVWKA unsplash 1

 The Swiss Customs Administration

-The Federal Office for Customs and Border Security (FOCBS) collects customs duties and taxes in Switzerland.
-It reports to the Federal Finance Administration (FFA).
+In Switzerland, the Federal Office for Customs and Border Security (“FOCBS”) collects customs duties and taxes and reports to the Federal Department of Finance (FDF).

-The customs administration is divided into five main offices, each of which is responsible for a specific area:
+The Swiss Customs Administration is organised into regional levels, each of which is responsible for a specific area:

 The Swiss VAT system